A k-Almost Prime Number is a number having exactly k prime factors (not necessarily distinct).

 We iterate natural numbers and keep printing k-primes till the count of printed k-primes is less than or equal to n.
 To check if a number is k-prime, we find count of prime factors and if the count is k we consider the number as k-prime.

-Below is the implementation of above idea :
+Below is the implementation of the above approach :

 First 10 2-almost prime numbers : 4 6 9 10 14 15 21 22 25 26